atodor00/rest-api-and-angular/README.md

 # rest-api-and-angular

-my-app is from tutorial    https://www.youtube.com/watch?v=3dHNOWTI7H8 with small changes
+my-app is from tutorial    https://www.youtube.com/watch?v=3dHNOWTI7H8 **Angular Crash Course** with small changes

 in tutorial is used json-server